Green Lake Park Restoration Project

 Mickey L.

-Closed in 2016 due to governmental budget reductions, Green Lake Park is scheduled to reopen after eight years thanks to the efforts of Mountain Historical Society, the community and volunteers.
+Closed in 2016 due to governmental budget reductions, Green Lake Park reopened after eight years thanks to the efforts of Mountain Historical Society, the community and volunteers on May 25, 2024.

 • 2022-2023